 Your legacy gift will live on…

 Annual membership support keeps KQED on the air from day to day and year to year.
 Endowment gifts provide support for the long term, providing the foundation of KQED’s financial security and ensuring that public media will be enjoyed by future generations.
+You may make a current gift to the endowment during your lifetime or through your estate plan.

 How the Endowment works